moniqx4/PlayWrightTypescriptStarterProject/src/README.md

-# Getting Started with Playwright, Typescript with JEST
+# Getting Started with Playwright, and Typescript

-This is a starter project for Playwright, pre-configured with Typescript and JEST.
+This is a starter project for Playwright, pre-configured with Typescript.
 Playwright is a test automation tool for developing tests.
 [Playwright.dev](https://www.playwright.dev) for official docs

 Examples are testing against the UI Test Automation Playground page [UI Test Playground](http://www.uitestingplayground.com/)